Colored vertex models and $k$-tilings of the Aztec diamond: The case

 The number of tiles of type I or II is unchanged.
 We can get all tilings starting from the tiling with all horizontal tiles and performing flips.
 Therefore there are ${m+1\choose 2}$ type I or II dominos for all $1$-tilings of the Aztec diamond of rank $m$.

 When applying $\phi$, the dominos of type I become dominos of type II (and vice versa), and the dominos of type III become dominos of type IV (and vice versa).

 Fix a $k$-tiling $\bm{T}$.
-Suppose that $\bm{T}$ has $j$ interactions and that $\phi(\bm{T})$ has $\ell$ interactopms.
+Suppose that $\bm{T}$ has $j$ pairs of coupled dominos and that $\phi(\bm{T})$ has $\ell$ pairs of coupled dominos.
 Fix two colors $a$ (blue) $<$ $b$ (red).
 When the red domino is of type I, we get a power of $t$ for

 in which case we say the red domino is in case I-A with the color blue, and no power of $t$ for

 in which case we say the red domino is in case I-B with the color blue.
 When the red domino is of type II, we get no power of $t$ for